Queen Letizia of Spain: Second marriage and children

 On 1 November 2003, to the surprise of many, the Royal Household announced Ortiz's engagement to Prince Felipe.
-Afterwards, she moved to live in a wing of the Zarzuela Palace until the day of her wedding.
+Following the announcement, she moved to live in a wing of the Zarzuela Palace until the day of her wedding.
 The Prince of Asturias had proposed to her with a 16-baguette diamond engagement ring with a white gold trim.
-She marked the occasion by giving him white gold and sapphire cufflinks and a classic book.
+She marked the occasion by giving him white gold and sapphire cufflinks, and a classic book.

 The wedding took place on 22 May 2004 in the Almudena Cathedral in Madrid.
 It was the first royal wedding in this cathedral.
 It had been nearly a century since the capital celebrated a royal wedding, as the prince's parents married in Athens and his sisters, Infanta Elena and Infanta Cristina, married in Seville and Barcelona, respectively.
-Letizia's bridal gown was designed by Spanish fashion designer Manuel Pertegaz, her bridal shoes by Pura López; and the veil, a gift from Felipe to his bride, was made of off-white silk tulle and hand-embroidered with detailing.
+Letizia's bridal gown was designed by Spanish fashion designer Manuel Pertegaz, her bridal shoes by Pura Lopez; and the veil, a gift from Felipe to his bride, was made of off-white silk tulle and hand-embroidered with detailing.
 As Letizia's previous marriage involved only a civil ceremony, the Catholic Church does not consider it canonically valid and therefore did not require an annulment to proceed with a Catholic marriage to Felipe.

 Letizia and Felipe have two daughters: Leonor, Princess of Asturias, born on 31 October 2005, and Infanta Sofía, born on 29 April 2007.
 They were born in the Ruber International Hospital in Madrid.